lyoshenka/betterGB/README.markdown

 --------

 * Improves highlighting of selected autocomplete choice for tag
-* Removes extraneous UI stuff
+* Removes extraneous UI elements (configurable)
 * Fixes the tabindex so you only tab through the fields you want (name, location, labels, add bookmark)
+* Save bookmark by pressing Enter (the way it used to work before the redesign)
 * Close popup by pressing Esc
 * Options can turn many of these features on or off